Prepping for a standardized test can be a lot easier when you understand the nuts and bolts of the exam.

 Building a vocabulary can help a student avoid hitting a limit in the Reading Comprehension section.

 Got any general tips?

-Once you’ve read something 3x and are still having problems with it, leave it, create some distance between you and the question, and come back to it later.
+Once you’ve read something 3 times and are still having problems with it, leave it, create some distance between you and the question, and come back to it later.

 Keep in mind that the more difficult questions appear earlier in the test than they had been in the past.

 Using a watch to pace yourself can be helpful, but don’t use it for the first time on test day.

 Taking the test is not only a mentally exhausting activity, but a physically exhausting activity as well.

 Can test prep really help?